ewinggg/ewinggg/README.md

 ## 👨‍💻 About Me

-I'm a Front End Engineer passionate about building scalable, efficient web applications.
-Currently, I'm focused on creating innovative solutions in the fintech sector.
+I'm a Front-End Engineer dedicated to building intuitive, scalable, and efficient web applications.
+My journey has taken me through various sectors, currently focusing on the travel industry.

-🌱 I’m currently learning advanced React techniques and exploring SaaS development.

-🎯 2024 Goals: Contribute to open-source projects and launch my SaaS business.

-🧳 Fun fact: I love traveling and aim to explore a new destination twice a year.

-## 🛠 Tech Stack

-- **Frontend:** TypeScript (ES6+), React, NextJS
-- **Backend:** Node.js, Express, NestJS
-- **Database:** MongoDB, MySQL
-- **Tools:** Git, Docker, AWS

 ## 📈 GitHub Stats